Audio-Rochey/TerrainTronics-CilgerranCastle/README.md

 ![VerticalStack](https://github.com/user-attachments/assets/601e2180-1c62-4092-af63-614ac53a7921)

 A wemos D1 mini acts as the brain.
-It can no basic "on off" control for things like lightning effects, all the way through to fancy WiFi controls.
+It can do basic "on off" control for things like lightning effects, all the way through to fancy WiFi controls.
 The pins pointing at the camera bring 6 high power LED outputs and 2 Motor Control outputs.

 ### Wiring